virteal/l8/README.md

-l8 0.1.10
+l8 0.1.11
 =========

 L8 is a task/promise scheduler for javascript.
+L8 sounds like "leight", something between "late" and "light".

 A task is any activity that a "normal" non-blocking javascript function cannot do because... javascript's functions cannot block!
 Where functions provide